MThorpester/python-api-challenge/README.md

 The project consists of:
 - a Jupyter notebook (WeatherPy.ipnyb) that analyzes the .......**continue updating here**.
 - the mouse metadata and study results stored in Resources\Study_results.csv and Resources\Mouse_metadata.csv

+Include a print log of each city as it's being processed with the city number and city name.
+Save a CSV of all retrieved data and a PNG image for each scatter plot.

 The Jupyter notebook contains:
 - an analysis report (at the beginning of the notebook),